François Lunel

 Annual Selection 2014, Selection 2015

-Tanguy Le Sech, 75 years old, lives in a small village in Brittany.
+Tanguy Le Sech, 75, lives in a small village in Brittany.
 He is a nationalist and a veteran of the Algerian War.
 His only passion is river fishing.
 One day, exasperated by the rowdiness of his new neighbours, Tanguy acquires Rochus, a lively and energetic dog he adopts from a kennel.
 The arrival of Rochus changes his life—and the lives of those around him.
 When Tanguy loses Rochus after a day of fishing, he is convinced that the villagers are responsible.
 Seeking revenge, he decapitates the statue of Joan of Arc in the village square.